 - The convenience of taking iron with food4,5

-- No interactions with most standard medications.3 (Although Maltofer® is clinically proven to have few interactions with other drugs, tell your doctor or pharmacist if you are taking Maltofer® with other other medications)
+- No interactions with most medications have been reported to date.3 (Although Maltofer® has few interactions with other drugs, tell your doctor or pharmacist if you are taking Maltofer® with other medications)

 Fewer and milder side effects